cortex-js/compute-engine/src/docs/README.md

 ## Domains

-A domain is roughly a combination of a type in a traditional programming language and an "assumption" in some CAS software.
-It can be associated with a symbol to provide some contextual information about this symbol, for example:
-_"x is an integer"_.
+A domain is similar to a type in a traditional programming language.

+The domain of a symbol provides some contextual information about this symbol, for example: _"x is a positive integer"_.

+The codomain of a function indicates the set of values that a function maps to, or the domain of the "result" of the function.

-Each entry in the symbol dictionary indicate the domain of the symbol, and for functions the expected domain of its argument and the domain of its result (its codomain).
+Each entry in the symbol dictionary indicate the domain of the symbol, and for functions its codomain.

 ## Customizing the Dictionaries